eerkela/bertrand/README.rst

    >>> df["a"].typecheck("int")
    True

-Using its more advanced features, ``pdcast`` implements its own universal :func:`cast() <pdcast.cast>` function, which can perform arbitrary data conversions within its expanded type system.
+With its more advanced features, ``pdcast`` implements its own universal :func:`cast() <pdcast.cast>` function, which can perform arbitrary data conversions within its expanded type system.
 Here's a short walk around the various categories that are supported out of the box (Note: ``_`` refers to the